The Smithy Lane Stompers

 We were determined to play and experiment ourselves out of a rut! ... before it was too late?

 We knew we could do better!
-And there ain't no app for that.
+But there ain't no app for that.

 Captain Chorlton had the last word,